Fields of application of silencers and mufflers

 Classification of silencers and mufflers

 Mufflers can be characterized and classified in various manners.
-One possibility is the classification in passive, active and hybrid mufflers, depending on the working principle of the different mufflers.
+One possibility is the classification in passive, active and hybrid mufflers, depending on their working principle.

 Passive mufflers are named by the fact, that only passive elements, e.g. sound absorbing materials and changing cross sections in the duct achieve the sound attenuation.
 In contrast to that, active mufflers (active noise control, ANC) are based on the application of additional sound sources, that are supposed to prevent the propagation of noise by interference.

 The effect of hybrid mufflers is caused by a combination of both working principles.
-Classifications of mufflers with respect to the design, e.g. baffle silencer, are also commonly used.
+Classifications with respect to the design, e.g. baffle silencer, are also commonly used.

 Design and optimization of silencers and mufflers